Family owned and run, TR Hayes of London Street is Bath’s largest furniture store, trading since 1915

 June 2014: Company director Richard Hayes talks to The Bath Chronicle Weekend Magazine about living and working in Bath #mybath

 Derek & Margaret Hayes pictured on the far right with all the winners.

 September 2010: A permanent exhibition of Roman remains has gone on display in store.
 The collection of pottery, glass, coins and utensils was dug up in the 1990s during the building of an extension to the TR Hayes shop.
 Archaeologists spent around two and a half years excavating the site, before the treasure was passed over to the Roman Baths for safekeeping.
-Now a selection of finds has been put on display at the shop so members of the public can see them and learn about the history of the place where they were found.
+Now a selection of finds has been put on display in TR Hayes so members of the public can see them and learn about the history of the site where they were found.
 Read the full article here.